 In Duck And Cover (1952), the monkey with the firecracker seems to be a suicide bomber, since he's nowhere to be seen after the explosion and the tree is destroyed.
 Either he jumped away at the last minute or there are several monkeys.

-In the obscure German animated film The Magic Voyage (1992), throughout the movie a trio of rats become Pico's unwilling companions aboard Columbus' ship.
+Throughout the movie a trio of rats become Pico's unwilling companions aboard Columbus' ship.
 Near the end they crash onto an island while the rats decide to escape by manning a lifeboat; during the crash they collide with the boat causing it to wash up on an island.
 When the rats are recovered from the wreckage the leader is nowhere to be seen and remains missing for the rest of the film; it can be assumed that he died in the wreck and his absence goes unmentioned by the rest of the characters.

 The Evil Chancellor never becomes important to the story and just disappears after Columbus's meeting with the King.